-And now I’m sharing the learnings with you.
+And now we are sharing the learnings with you.

 After you understand the basics of SEO, then discuss your project with some people.
-Every business’s needs are different, so don’t be fooled into thinking that SEO is a one-size-fits-all sort of endeavour.
+Every business’s needs are different, so don’t be fooled into thinking that SEO is a one-size-fits-all sort of endeavor.

 Find someone with experience with your type of site